-- Whether an applicant has been expelled, suspended, denied admission or denied readmission by any other educational institution. - 2.
-Whether an applicant has been convicted of a felony in any state or country. - 3.
-Whether an applicant's conduct has been such that if, at the time of the conduct in question, the applicant had been a student at the institution to which application is made, the course of conduct would have been grounds for expulsion, suspension, dismissal or denial of readmission.
+- 1. Whether an applicant has been expelled, suspended, denied admission or denied readmission by any other educational institution. - Whether an applicant has been convicted of a felony in any state or country. - Whether an applicant's conduct has been such that if, at the time of the conduct in question, the applicant had been a student at the institution to which application is made, the course of conduct would have been grounds for expulsion, suspension, dismissal or denial of readmission.
 If OSU-OKC finds that the applicant meets any of the above criteria, then OSU-OKC shall deny admission to the applicant if it decides that any of the events indicates the applicant's unfitness, at the time of application, to be a student at OSU-OKC.

-If an applicant is denied admission on any of the foregoing grounds, there must be substantial evidence supporting the basis for denial.
-In addition, the applicant must be afforded adequate procedural safeguards, including the following:
+If an applicant is denied admission on any of the foregoing grounds, on any of the foregoing grounds, there must be substantial evidence supporting the basis for denial.
+In ad-dition, the applicant must be afforded adequate procedural safeguards, including the following:

-- 1. Be advised of the grounds for the denial. - 2.
-Be informed of the facts which form a basis of the denial. - 3.
+- I. Be advised of the grounds for the denial. - II.
+Be informed of the facts which form a basis of the denial. - III.
 Be afforded an opportunity to be heard.